 - Further, in the Edit Links box, select Break Links.

 As a result, this will trigger a prompt warning about breaking the links.
 Again, click on Break Links on that prompt as well.

 - Finally, click on Close in the Edit Links window.
 Now we can see there are no references and there are values only like the Paste feature as well.

 How to Copy a Worksheet to Another Workbook with Reference in Excel

 - At first, we will go to the Developer tab in the Ribbon and click on Visual Basic.
-Microsoft Visual Basic for Application window will appear.
+Visual Basic window will appear.

 - Then in the window, click on Insert >> Module.